MaPankow/student_form/README.md

 I needed to pass a `ref` from the parent component (via props) and properly connect the input to the existing form.
 To achieve this, I used `useRef` in both components and implemented the submit logic in the parent component `StudentForm.jsx`.
 I passed the ref as a prop to the child component.

 Because of this, the child component `StudentNotes.jsx` needed to forward the ref using `forwardRef`.
 The `forwardRef` function is a higher-order function that takes the component as an argument and returns a new component with forwarded ref support.
 To illustrate this, I wrapped the component in the export statement.

+### Displaying Notes after submit
+Once the note was successfully alerted and the uncontrolled component was confirmed to be working, I introduced state to display the submitted note entries.

+To allow submitting and displaying multiple notes, I stored the entries in an array and rendered them in an ordered list.
+The newest entries appear first because each new note is added to the beginning of the array using the array spread syntax `([newNote, ...prev])`.